ucpu/cage/README.md

 ## Ease of use

-- Cage is programming framework that creates consistent basis for engine, tools and game development.
+- Cage is programming framework that creates consistent basis for engine, tools, and game development.
 - It encourages readable, maintainable, and safe code, while also allowing for quick prototyping.
 - Performance optimizations are added as necessary, without sacrificing simple api design.